-Many businesses find phone calls going through to voicemail and marketing calls are seldom returned.
-Average email open rates are about 20% which means 8 out of 10 people are ignoring emails.
-If that’s not reason for concern, click through rates for links in the email are often lower than 4%.
+Many businesses find phone calls going through to voicemail, and marketing calls are seldom returned.
+The average email open rates are about 20% which means 8 out of 10 people are ignoring emails.
+If that’s not the reason for concern, click-through rates for links in the email are often lower than 4%.

-Consumers are now spending more time on mainstream social platforms such as Facebook and LinkedIn, than on your website and for those who are actually on these platforms following your business only a tiny fraction actually see your posts.
+Consumers are now spending more time on mainstream social platforms such as Facebook and LinkedIn than on your website, and for those who are on these platforms following your business, only a tiny fraction see your posts.
 So what channel should you be using to effectively market to your customers that will be effective not only today but for the next 5 to 10 years?

 Your online marketing agency will probably recommend using messaging chatbots and here are reasons why: